sam-meehan7/uk-postcode-validator/README.md

-# UK Postcode Validation and Formatting API
+# UK Postcode Validation and Formatting Library

 This project provides an API for validating and formatting UK postcodes.
 It's built using FastAPI and can be deployed easily for testing and use.